ARTICLE I. NAME OF ORGANIZATION

 Section 4.
 Rights and Benefits of Members

-- Members have the right to participate in events organized by The Collective, following guidelines set by the Board per event.
+- Members have the right to participate in events organized by The Collective, following guidelines set by the Board per event and as noted in Article III, Section2.

-- Members benefit from discounts offered by businesses or services offered to The Collective membership.
+- All members benefit from discounts offered by businesses or services offered to The Collectif membership.

-- The Collective will promote – via social media, The Collective Website and/or other means – events of individual members, even if that event is not sponsored by The Collective.
-The Collective may also promote shows it feels to be of interest to the membership.
+- The Collectif will promote – via social media, the website and/or other means – events of individual members, even if that event is not sponsored by The Collective.
+The Collectif may also promote shows it feels to be of interest to the membership.

-- The Collective shall not be responsible in any way for exhibits or other endeavours by individuals or groups, other than those organized directly by The Collective.
+- The Collectif shall not be responsible in any way for exhibits or other endeavours by individuals or groups, other than those organized directly by The Collective.

 Section 5.
 Privacy Act